Where to buy PS5 – new PS5 stock CONFIRMED as landing THIS WEEK!

 If you've been trying to buy PS5 and have been waiting for new PS5 stock to drop, then you're in luck.

-That's because, after the first part of a new wave of consoles were made available in the USA and UK last week, all respected PS5 stock trackers are pointing to this week as when the core of that massive new allotment of systems will be made available.
+That's because, after the first part of a new wave of consoles were made available in the USA and UK last week, Sony has followed up with a massive PS5 restock this week, as predicted by PS5 stock trackers.

-Sony has promised that it is delivering more than 14 million PS5 consoles in 2021, and January is kicking off the great PS5 restock.
+Sony promised that it would deliver more than 14 million PS5 consoles in 2021, and January is kicking off the great PS5 restock.
+After this month's restock, we're expecting another influx in February.

 Most respected stock informers, such as this one, point to the new stock arriving the week in the UK and USA, which means that now is the time to stay frosty if you want to grab a PlayStation 5 at RRP.